-- In the absence of a father, men don’t learn how to be strong and deal with situations tactfully.
+- Men don’t learn how to be strong and deal with situations tactfully in the case of absentee fathers.
 They are constantly looking for approval from people and cannot decide for things by themselves.
 They end up being unable to take decisions for themselves, and grow up to be weaker dads.

 - Girls become emotionally weak as they never had a strong support from anyone and fail in relationships in future.
 They yearn for constant love.

 - The unavailability of a mother hampers children’s growth in terms of identity.